Upgrading AM Instances

 .warfile, you might have to delete working files left by the old installation.
 For example, if you deploy on Apache Tomcat, replacing

 Restart AM or the container where it runs.

-(Optional) You must update the user store XML schema if you are upgrading from a version of AM earlier than 6 and any of the following statements are true:
+You must update the identity store XML schema if you are upgrading from a version of AM earlier than 6 and any of the following statements are true:

 You have configured knowledge-based (KBA) user self-service questions.

 You have not configured User Self-Service yet, but you added the

 user_store_type_kba.ldifschema to your external user data store when you configured it.

 For more information about LDIFs, see "Supported LDIF Files".

 To update the user store schema, perform the following steps: